 The Healthy Child Programme is the NHS framework for provision in the foundation years.
 It consists of a mixed approach of preventative programmes for all children and families with targeted and additional support to meet identified needs.

 Health visitors deliver the programme, which is being made available to all families.
 It is evidence based and the interventions within it, such as vaccines and immunisations, tests and screening programmes, help drive up public health across the board.

-The Government is currently introducing a new model for health visiting services which will strengthen the provision of the healthy child programme across England.
+A new model for health visiting services is currently being introduced which will strengthen the provision of the healthy child programme across England.
 The model will bring improved access and time with families, providing services where it best suits the family – at home, in health settings including GP surgeries, in Sure Start Children’s Centre as well as other non-traditional settings.

 Families need different levels of service and may need different services at different times.
 This is reflected in the new service model, which has five key areas where health visiting services will have a major role: